-COVID-19 has presented an array of challenges within high-risk healthcare and assisted living centers, mainly when it comes to reducing the spread of germs.
-While touch-less access control solutions have come to the forefront in addressing this challenge, there are other challenges within healthcare that touch-less access control can help to alleviate in the long term we will address.
+COVID-19 has presented an array of challenges within high-risk healthcare and assisted living centers, especially when it comes to reducing the spread of germs.
+While touchless access control solutions have come to the forefront in addressing this challenge, there are other challenges within healthcare that touchless access control can help to alleviate in the long term as well.

-Residents with limited mobility, dexterity, and vision benefit from convenient mobile credentials that can open doors from a distance (3 meters) and create a more seamless accessibility experience – while families appreciate the wider accessibility options for their loved ones.
-Our admin override capability in the event of an emergency ensures resident safety.
+Residents with limited mobility, dexterity, and vision benefit from convenient mobile credentials that can open doors from a distance (about 3 meters) and create a more seamless accessibility experience.
+And families appreciate the wider accessibility options for their loved ones.
+Administrative override and lockdown capabilities in the event of an emergency ensure patient and employee safety.

-Theft within healthcare facilities including that of drugs, masks, medical equipment, and other forms of supplies is a common problem.
-A modernized touch-less solution can work against theft by keeping such supplies locked in certain areas in which access is granted to only certain healthcare personnel.
+Theft within healthcare facilities including that of drugs, masks, medical equipment, and other forms of supplies is an all-too-common problem.
+A modernized touchless solution can work against theft by keeping such supplies locked in certain areas in which access is granted to only certain healthcare personnel.

 Ensuring that patients, staff, and visitors are kept as safe as possible is essential to an effective healthcare environment.
 From accessing the acute care or assisted living centers to the way staff interact and move through the facility, entrances play a crucial role in hygiene, security, and accessibility.
 With ever-evolving safety standards and unpredictable demand placed on healthcare centers, modernizing door systems is an essential part of improving overall efficiency, safety, and performance.

-If you have concerns about the coronavirus and want to upgrade to a touch-less method for your access control, you can simply upgrade part of your system without replacing your existing systems.
-Find out more about our no replacement smart access devices by sending us a message.
-Our experts can walk you through each system to identify the best solution for your needs.
+If you have concerns about the coronavirus and want to upgrade to a touchless method for your access control, you can simply upgrade part of your system without replacing your existing systems.

 Need help planning for your visitor management COVID-19 protocols?